95% of all goods entering or leaving the UK travel by sea

 For supermarket and high street shelves to remain stocked and for British exports to reach the rest of the world, Trinity House and the mix of aids to navigation we maintain and develop will continue to guide shipping safely through our waters.

-Trinity House works closely with a number of highly-regarded national and international organisations, including the Northern Lighthouse Board, the Commissioners of Irish Lights, the Maritime & Coastguard Agency, the UK Hydrographic Office and the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA), to name just a few.
+Trinity House works closely with a number of highly-regarded national and international organisations, including the Northern Lighthouse Board, Irish Lights, the Maritime & Coastguard Agency, the UK Hydrographic Office and the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA), to name just a few.